 Gendai's work and research is inspired by and builds upon the labour of many collaborators, dreamers, allies, and activists.
 This list is ongoing and non-exhaustive.

-Thank you to Abedar Kamgari, Alexandra Hong, Amandeep Malhi, Anu Radha Verma, BAM Collective, Basic Income: An Artists' Commission, Bump TV, Durable Good, Emily Cook, Eva Verity, Florence Yee, Friends of Chinatown Toronto, Geneviève Wallen, Glory Hole Gallery, Gudskul, Indu Vashist, Lisa Myers, Macy Siu, Maya Wilson-Sanchez, MICE Magazine, Museum Professionals of Colour, Nadia Bello, Noa Bronstein, Peter Rahul, Rice Water Collective, Simranpreet Anand, Souped Up, Suzanne Carte, Su-Ying Lee, Tea Base, Tian Zhang, Whippersnapper Gallery, Xpace Cultural Centre, Younger Than Beyonce + more.
+Thank you to Abedar Kamgari, Alexandra Hong, Alize Zorlutuna, Amandeep Malhi, Annie Wong, Anu Radha Verma, Astria Suparak, BAM Collective, Basic Income: An Artists' Commission, Bump TV, Daniella Sanader, Durable Good, Emma Steen, Emily Cook, Eva Verity, Farihah Shah, Fatma Hendawy, Friends of Chinatown Toronto, Geneviève Wallen, Glory Hole Gallery, Gudskul, Haema Sivanesan, Hannah Somers, Indu Vashist, Jasmine Mander, Jeannie Kim, Joshua Vettivelu, Lan "Florence" Yee, Lisa Myers, Macy Siu, Make or Break, Making Space, Marina Fathalla, MICE Magazine, Museum Professionals of Colour, Nadia Bello, Noa Bronstein, Patricia Ritacca, Peter Rahul, Rea McNamara, Rice Water Collective, Sanaa Humayun, Sandy Saad-Smith, Sameer Farooq, Simranpreet Anand, Souped Up, Suzanne Carte, Su-Ying Lee, Tea Base, Tian Zhang, Whippersnapper Gallery, Xpace Cultural Centre, Yao Collaborative, Yolkless Press, Younger Than Beyonce, Zinnia Naqvi + more.